 4. Sutton Foster-Violet

 This was the sixth of seven Tony nominations for Sutton Foster.
 At that point, she had already won twice before.
 First in 2002 for originating the role of Millie Dillmount in Thoroughly Modern Millie.
 Then in 2011 for her performance as Reno Sweeney in the most recent Broadway revival of Anything Goes.
 She also had additional bids for Little Women (2005), The Drowsy Chaperone (2006), and Shrek the Musical (2009).
-Sutton would later be nominated again in 2022 for taking on the role of Marian Paroo in the Hugh Jackman-led revival of The Music Man. a.
+Sutton would later be nominated again in 2022 for taking on the role of Marian Paroo in the Hugh Jackman-led revival of The Music Man.

 According to the Times, Foster was luminous in the show, but wasn't a factor in this race.